Best Crop for My Land & Soil Crop Finder

 How soil suitability is scored

-Four soil factors decide most of what a field will grow. pH sets which nutrients are available and is a hard limit — a crop won't establish far outside its range.
+Six factors decide most of what a field will grow. pH sets which nutrients are available and is a hard limit — a crop won't establish far outside its range.
 Drainage is the next gate: rice thrives in waterlogged soil that would drown groundnut or potato.
 Texture (sand/silt/clay balance) shapes water- and nutrient-holding — loam is the forgiving ideal, while sandy and clay soils favour specific crops.
 Salinity filters out salt-sensitive crops on affected land.
+Organic matter tells a hungry crop like maize or banana from one that thrives on poor ground, and water availability separates thirsty crops (rice, sugarcane, banana) from drought-hardy ones (millet, sorghum, ber) when you only have rain.

-The tool scores each crop on all four and applies hard penalties when pH, drainage or salinity is genuinely incompatible — so the ranking reflects what will really thrive, not just what tolerates one factor.
-Then it suggests the single most useful amendment to widen your options.
+The tool scores all 392 crops on every one of the six and applies hard penalties when pH, drainage or salinity is genuinely incompatible — so the ranking reflects what will really thrive, not just what tolerates one factor.
+Each result shows the breakdown factor-by-factor and names the single most limiting one, then the tool suggests the most useful amendment to widen your options.

 What to grow in clay soil